aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 2. An un-aggregated dataset, that is configured for direct query, the summary data can then be used to drill down to a filtered subset of the un-aggregated data.
 > Note: To eliminate the direct query from being made to the full un-aggregated dataset, it is recommended to keep the visual representation of detailed un-aggregated dataset i.e. the `detailed visualization` in a separate sheet from the visual representation of the pre-aggregated dataset i.e. the `summary visualization`.
 >
-> Hence, to use [Navigation Action](https://docs.aws.amazon.com/quicksight/latest/user/quicksight-actions.html/) to keep passing filters from the `summary visualization` to the `detailed visualization`.
+> Hence, to use [Navigation Action](https://docs.aws.amazon.com/quicksight/latest/user/quicksight-actions.html) to keep passing filters from the `summary visualization` to the `detailed visualization`.

 ## Data Refresh Rate
-If the data needs to be refresh more than approximately once per hour then you will need to direct query the underlying data source.
+If the data needs to be refreshed more than approximately once per hour then you will need to direct query the underlying data source.

 *SPICE Refresh*
 ### Challenge/Issue
-How can I best optimise my use of SPICE and the underlying data sources?
+How can I best optimise my use of SPICE, and the underlying data sources?

 ### Solution
 SPICE data can be refreshed manually, via the QuickSight APIs or on a schedule, for example daily, weekly or monthly.
 Where possible the recommended best practice is to refresh SPICE only when necessary, this ensures the underlying data sources are used efficiently by only querying the data when an update is required.
 This can be achieved using an event driven approach, with an example shown in this [blog post](https://aws.amazon.com/blogs/big-data/event-driven-refresh-of-spice-datasets-in-amazon-quicksight/) .